deeprjs/deepr/README.md

 ### Subscriptions

-We do not believe that subscriptions should be included in the core specifications of Deepr.
+We do not believe that [subscriptions](https://facebook.github.io/graphql/draft/#sec-Subscription) should be included in the core specifications of Deepr.
 We acknowledge it is an important feature, though, and it might be added later in the form of an extension.

 ## Runtime

 To execute a Deepr query, we need a runtime.
-So we implemented a simple one in JavaScript.
-It's right here:
+We implemented a simple one in JavaScript.
+Here it is:

 https://github.com/medmain/deepr/tree/master/packages/runtime